History of Frisbee and Disc Sports in Canada

 See more on disc golf in the U.S…

-“The measure of an athlete is not just determined by winning or losing, but being remembered by others by how you played the game.”
+“The measure of an athlete is not just determined by winning or losing, but by being remembered by others by how you played the game.”

 dscn0325 (2)